-If you should witness an accident or receive an injury yourself you must report it immediately to the supervisor in the area that you are working and also to the Volunteer and Community Resource Coordinator.
+If you should witness an accident or receive an injury yourself you must report it immediately to the supervisor in the area that you are working and also to the Director of Volunteer Services.
 An incident report will be filled out.

-Guidelines for Skilled Nursing Floor Volunteers in Lorber
+Guidelines for Skilled Nursing Volunteers in the Lorber Building

 - Always respect the residents' dignity. - Privacy is precious!
-Please do not enter the rooms of resident without first knocking. - o When a resident in Lorber has the door closed it is not acceptable to enter for any reason - Speak in a clear, moderate tone when addressing a resident.
+Please do not enter the rooms of resident without first knocking. - When a resident in Lorber has the door closed it is not acceptable to enter for any reason - Speak in a clear, moderate tone when addressing a resident.
 Let the resident know who is talking. - All medications are given to residents by nursing staff only.
-Never buy or give any kind of medication or non-prescription drugs to residents. - If a resident has fallen, get a nurse immediately.
-Only a member of the nursing staff should lift a resident who has fallen. - Residents are lifted and physically assisted from bed to wheelchair or wheelchair to bed by nursing staff only. - Be positive!!! - Report immediately to the nurse any physical change which you judge to be unusual. - Gently encourage residents to join in activities/social events.
+Never buy or give any kind of medication or non-prescription drugs to residents. - Don't assist residents if they fall.
+DO NOT try to help them up or move them.
+Call for assistance, and stay with the person and provide emotional support until staff arrives. - Report to nursing staff immediately if you suspect a resident may fall or injure self. - Residents are lifted and physically assisted from bed to wheelchair or wheelchair to bed by nursing staff only. - Be positive!!! - BLUE DOTS (On wheelchair or walker) Resident possible of fall risks. - Report immediately to the nurse any physical change which you judge to be unusual.
+This may prevent a possible fall. - Gently encourage residents to join in activities/social events.
 Let the resident make the final decision. - Do not enter the Nursing Stations without the nurse's instruction. - When assisting Active Living Staff in Skilled Nursing, do not use the office phone without permission.
 Also do not use the computer for personal purposes. - Bear in mind that some residents adjust easily to a structured environment and others have difficulty.
 Please be aware that a few of our residents may say things that you do not understand (they may confuse you with family or friends).
-Should you feel uncomfortable with the situation, remove yourself from the area and contact the Volunteer and Community Resource Manager.
+Should you feel uncomfortable with the situation, remove yourself from the area and contact the Director of Volunteer Services.
 You can help a resident to maintain feelings of self-worth by showing respect for him/her as a person.